Steve Bucknor

 Stephen Anthony Bucknor, OJ (born 31 May 1946) is a Jamaican former international cricket umpire.

 Bucknor umpired in a record 128 Test matches between 1989 and 2009, and also umpired in 181 One Day Internationals during this period, including five consecutive Cricket World Cup finals from 1992 to 2007.
-Before becoming a cricket umpire, he was a football player and referee and a high school mathematics teacher.
+Before becoming a cricket umpire, he was a football player, referee and a high school mathematics teacher.

 In October 2007, he was awarded the Order of Jamaica, Commander Class, for "outstanding services in the field of sports".

 Football goalkeeper

 Bucknor played as a goalkeeper in Jamaican parish leagues in the 1960s.
 In 1964 he played in goal for Jamaica in a schoolboy international versus Brazil, which Jamaica drew 1–1.

 Football referee

 Bucknor was a FIFA referee in a CONCACAF and World Cup qualifier between El Salvador and the Netherlands Antilles in 1988.

 Cricket umpire

 Bucknor's first international cricket fixture was a One Day International (ODI) between the West Indies and India at Antigua on 18 March 1989.
 His first Test match was at Sabina Park, Kingston, Jamaica, between 28 April and 3 May 1989, with the competing teams again being the West Indies and India.
-After umpiring in a few international matches, he was selected to umpire at the 1992 Cricket World Cup in Australia, and went on to stand in the final despite being quite inexperienced.
-Bucknor also stood in the next four World Cup finals in 1996, 1999, 2003 and 2007, with the 2007 World Cup taking place in his native West Indies.
+After umpiring in a few international matches, he was selected to umpire at the 1992 Cricket World Cup, held in Australia and New Zealand, and went on to stand in the final despite being quite inexperienced.
+Bucknor also officiated in the next four World Cup finals in 1996, 1999, 2003 and 2007, with the 2007 World Cup taking place in his native West Indies.

-In 1994 the ICC introduced a policy whereby one of the umpires in each Test match would be independent of the competing nations, selected from the International Panel of Umpires.
+In 1994 the ICC introduced a policy whereby one of the umpires in each Test match would be independent of the competing nations, selected from an International Panel of Umpires.
 Bucknor was a member of this panel from its foundation until the ICC changed its policy on umpires again in 2002.
 Since then both umpires in Test matches, and one of the umpires in ODIs have been independent of the competing countries.
 The officials are now chosen from the Elite Panel of ICC Umpires, whom the ICC consider to be the world's best umpires.
 Bucknor maintained a place on the Elite Panel from its foundation until his retirement.